slevy14/Comps-Game/README.md

 A PDF of my game design document is downloadable here, though a more updated version can be found in [this google doc](https://docs.google.com/document/d/1_b5wEkVmGLtPf5fN-9Ceo-iA9WFXOGoxdkHT31a4ILE/edit?usp=sharing).
 The google doc also contains additional linked files to level and enemy planning documentation.

 ## Evaluation Data
 As I conducted my playtests, I surveyed participants to gather quantitative data on their coding ability before and after playing the game, as well as qualitative data about their experience playing it.
-Though more concisely summarized in my paper, the surveys and raw data responses can be found here [FIXME].
+Though more concisely summarized in my paper, the surveys and raw data responses can be found [here](https://docs.google.com/spreadsheets/d/1F7b50xaFvfE2F1knakdCm4rHaRKITp1pA6s78goNYoM/edit?resourcekey=&gid=77043153#gid=77043153).

 ## Poster
 Putting this here just because I think it looks pretty.
 Check it out if you're curious, and picture me standing next to it and giving a 10-minute spiel about what my project is.